intelligenceforgood/core/docs/cookbooks/bootstrap_environments.md

     ```

 ### Bootstrap Command
-To reset the dev environment by triggering Cloud Run jobs (standard procedure):
+To reset the dev environment by triggering Cloud Run jobs (standard procedure).
+This will ingest all 4 standard data bundles.

-1.  **Set the Run Date**: Identify the date of the legacy Azure bundle you wish to restore (e.g., `2025-01-01`).
+1.  **Set the Run Date**: Identify the date of the bundles you wish to restore (e.g., `2025-12-17`).
     ```bash
-    export RUN_DATE="2025-01-01"
+    export RUN_DATE="2025-12-17"
     ```

 2.  **Run Bootstrap**:
     ```bash
     I4G_ENV=dev i4g bootstrap dev reset \
-      --bundle-uri gs://i4g-dev-data-bundles/legacy_azure/$RUN_DATE/ \
-      --dataset legacy_azure_$RUN_DATE \
+      --rate-limit-delay 0.5 \
       --run-smoke \
       --run-dossier-smoke \
       --run-search-smoke
     ```

-    *   This command triggers Cloud Run jobs to rehydrate Firestore, Vertex AI, and BigQuery.
+    *   This command triggers multiple Cloud Run jobs (one set per bundle) to rehydrate Firestore, Vertex AI, and BigQuery.
     *   It runs smoke tests immediately after to verify health.
     *   Reports are saved to `data/reports/bootstrap_dev/`.
+    *   `--rate-limit-delay 0.5` adds a 0.5s pause between records to respect Vertex AI quotas.

 ### Verification Only
 If you only want to run the smoke tests without rebuilding data: